A Survey: Spatiotemporal Consistency in Video Generation: Benchmarks and Evaluation Metrics

+\paragraph{\bf Frame Quality Assessment} Frame quality evaluation~\cite{cho2024sora} is performed on a video frame basis, evaluating the generation quality at both the pixel level and semantic level of the generated frame. here are some commonly used frame quality assessment metrics: \begin{itemize}

+\item{\bf PSNR (Peak Signal-to-Noise Ratio):} PSNR~\cite{he2025domain} is a widely adopted metric for evaluating the quality of generated images.
+It quantifies the ratio between the maximum possible pixel value of the original image and the mean squared error (MSE) between the pixel values of the original and generated images.
+Expressed in decibels (dB), a higher PSNR value indicates better image fidelity, reflecting smaller differences between the two images.

+\item{\bf SSIM (Structural Similarity Index):} SSIM~\cite{li2024survey} evaluates the similarity between original and generated images by considering changes in luminance, contrast, and structural information.
+It assesses perceptual quality by modeling human visual perception, capturing how well the structural features of the generated image align with the original.
+Higher SSIM values indicate greater similarity.

+\item{\bf IS (Inception Score):} IS~\cite{bar2024lumiere} leverages a pre-trained Inception V3 neural network to evaluate two key aspects of generated images: quality and diversity.
+Among them, the quality evaluation is based on the Inception V3 classifier to evaluate whether the generated image can make reliable predictions for specific categories to measure its recognizability.
+And the diversity evaluation is by analyzing the distribution of predicted category probabilities in a set of generated samples.

-\paragraph{PSNR (Peak Signal-to-Noise Ratio):} PSNR~\cite{he2025domain} is a widely used metric that measures the quality of the generated image by comparing it with the original image.
-It is generally represented as the ratio of the maximum pixel value of the original image to the difference in pixel values between the original and generated images. \paragraph{SSIM (Structural Similarity Index):} SSIM~\cite{li2024survey} is an image quality metric that considers the changes in brightness, contrast, and structural information between the original and generated images. \paragraph{Fréchet Inception Distance (FID):} FID~\cite{blattmann2023align} uses a network to extract abstract features of images and analyzes the distance between the generated and original images in feature space, reflecting the distance between the generated distribution and the original distribution. \paragraph{FVD (Fréchet Video Distance):} FVD~\cite{bar2024lumiere} is an extension of FID in the video domain, replacing the feature extraction network with a video feature extraction network, evaluating the distance between the generated video and the original video. \paragraph{Inception Score (IS):} IS~\cite{bar2024lumiere} measures the diversity and authenticity of generated images.
+\item{\bf Fréchet Inception Distance (FID):} FID~\cite{blattmann2023align} uses a network to extract abstract features of images and analyzes the distance between the generated and original images in feature space, reflecting the distance between the generated distribution and the original distribution.
+The FID value reflects the difference between the two distributions.
+The smaller the value, the higher the similarity between the generated distribution and the original distribution.